Juzi19/PortfolioPage/README.md

 ## About the project
 This is my personal portfolio page, telling my story of becoming a developer.
 I hope that you like my user interface.
 If you need any further information or if you have questions, please do not hesitate to contact me.

+## Contact
+If you have any questions or are interested in collaborating, please feel free to contact me at justus.zimmermann@gmx.de